THQ: Company growth and acquisitions (2000–2009)

 On May 10, 2007, THQ reported its highest annual sales figures and net profits ever for the fiscal year which ended on March 31.
 THQ's revenues reached over $1 billion.
 In March 2008, THQ announced the development of the world's first ever cheerleading game using the Wii Balance Board.
 Not long after, on November 3, 2008, the company closed five of its internal studios: Paradigm Entertainment, Mass Media Inc., Helixe, Locomotive Games, and Sandblast Games.

 In 2009, huge declines in sales prompted THQ to form a strategic plan to cut $220 million in annual costs by 2010 and invest in "fewer, better bets."
 Previously in 2007, THQ had a $68-million profit and $1 billion in revenue, which put it within range of their rival Activision.
-Many of its big-budget games sold poorly, despite having favorable reviews, as the recession hit.
-Its hold on kids' games based on Nickelodeon TV shows and Pixar movies slipped as kids turned to free online games playable on the Internet.
+Many of its big-budget games sold poorly due to the Great Recession, despite having favorable reviews.
+Its hold on kids' games based on Nickelodeon television shows and Pixar movies slipped as kids turned to free online games playable on the Internet.
 With shares down 86% from the previous year and a market value of only $173 million, THQ had the possibility of being acquired by other companies.
 In March 2009, THQ spun off Heavy Iron Studios and Incinerator Studios as independent companies, and announced it was looking to sell Big Huge Games.
 Two months later in May 2009, THQ agreed to sell Big Huge Games to 38 Studios.
 In August 2009, THQ acquired Midway Studios San Diego for $200,000.
 The sale of the studio included all assets, except for the TNA Impact! video game.
+In December 2009, following many lawsuits between the three companies, THQ signed a standalone eight-year deal with the WWE, replacing the THQ/Jakks Pacific joint-venture deal.